 Incoming, First-Year Students

 Incoming, first-year students are automatically under consideration for admission to the Honors Program.
-Admission to Honors is competitive, we only accept about 50 students per year.
+Admission to Honors is competitive, we only accept a maximum of 50 students per year.
 Students who are admitted to the Honors Program will receive a separate acceptance letter from the Director of the Honors Program.
 If you are not initially admitted, you may request to join the honors waitlist by emailing the Director.
 Waitlist decisions are made on a rolling basis based upon space availability.

 For prospective students, there are no additional deadlines and no separate application is required to be considered for the Honors Program.
 For applicants in the 2023-2024 application cycle, please indicate your interest in being considered for Honors within your application.
 Our assessment considers the strength of the curriculum pursued, grades in core academic classes, writing, recommendations, leadership potential, and potential for impact in our community.
-Current UNC Asheville students have the opportunity to join the Honors Program after their first semester (see below).

 Transfer Students